collinol/Genomics_Research/README.md

 AFF1	+	INTS12	-	chr4	88026639	-	chr4	106603789	-
 INTS12	-	KIAA1429	-	chr4	106603808	+	chr8	95541749	-
 ```
-That's the entire file.
+That's the entire tsv file.
 First line column headers, second line is the original source file, followed by the data
+So looking at this example, this patient has 7 gene fusions.
+The first one contains genes KSR2 and PCDH9 with the breakpoint on KSR2 located at 118147303 and the breakpoint on PDCH9 located on 67542094.
+These locations will be used later.
 ## Step 2